THE PRINCIPLES AND PEDAGOGY OF THE REGGIO EMILIA PRESCHOOL FINDINGS ON WHAT PROMOTES SUCCESSFUL LEARNING IN YOUNG CHILDREN

 Summing up

-2. The powerful nature of attention and engagement in learning is encouraged in Reggio Emilia by harnessing children's interests and personalising learning.
+2.Reggio Emilia encourages the powerful nature of attention and engagement in learningby harnessing children's interests and personalising learning.

-The hundred languages as a principle in Reggio supports the five correspondences, mentioned above between the neuroscience of how children learn and the Reggio Emilia education.
+The hundred languages as a principle in Reggio supports the five correspondences mentioned above between the neuroscience of how children learn and the Reggio Emilia education.
 Through the hundred languages, different sensory systems are harnessed for learning.
 No child is left out because where one path of sensory perception may be less efficient in a learner, the others are available to provide a different channel for learning.
-The use of different media also means that sensory areas are not ignored or under-utilised.
-In neuroscience, they have literally found that if you don't use it, you lose it.
-Jack Shonkoff at Harvard University has shown how children's brains are pruned and they have fewer neurons when they are fourteen than when they are four.
+The use of various media also means that sensory areas are not ignored or under-utilised.
+In neuroscience, they have found that if you don't use it, you lose it.
+Jack Shonkoff at Harvard University has shown how children's brains are pruned, and they have fewer neurons when they are fourteen than when they are four.
 So, to retain a rich network, all the sensory channels need to be kept active.
 (The opposite of this is when children suffer deprivation or under-stimulation) (Shonkoff, Phillips, & (Eds), 2000) .
 So, the concept of the hundred languages is crucial.

 References